subh83/sgl/README.txt

 --------------------------------------------------------------------------

-Compiling:
+Compiling and examples:
 - This library is template-based.
-- There is nothing to build.
+  There is nothing to build.
 Simply include the file "sgl.h" in your code.
 - For compiling, you'll need to link to the GL, glut and X11 libraries.
+  Besides that, you'll need the Boost library.
+- Most of the functionalities are intuitive and easy to find from the code.
-- See the 'example' folder for examples (run the shell script to compile).
+  See the 'example' folder for examples (run the shell script to compile).